EN ES

 Dear brothers and sisters in Christ,

-I am especially grateful to our priests, deacons, lay staff and parishioner leaders who are finding new ways to lead and serve in this time.
-This report highlights the significant progress made during Phase 1 of Beacons of Light in most of our Families of Parishes: Family Leadership Teams are being formed, competent and qualified staff are coming together and parish councils are becoming unified.
-Parish leaders, both clergy and laity, will be instrumental as Families take the next steps in this process to identify vision, build Family culture and create plans for a more vital community of evangelization centered on the Eucharist.
+It is evident that our priests, deacons, lay staff and parishioner leaders are finding new ways to lead and serve in this time; for this and the many sacrifices they have made to do so, I am deeply grateful.
+This report highlights the significant progress toward unity and greater vitality in most of our Families of Parishes: Family leaders, both clergy and laity, are taking clear steps to identify a Family vision, build Family culture, and create plans for a more vital community of evangelization centered on the Eucharist.

-When we announced Beacons of Light in 2021, I noted that, if we are to be the Church as Christ intends, we must understand that “status quo” can have no place in our vocabulary.
+When we announced Beacons of Light in 2021, I noted that if we are to be the Church as Christ intends, we must understand that “status quo” can have no place in our vocabulary.
 We must always ask ourselves, “What in God’s plan must we do next?”
 This is the challenge for all of us now and will continue to be.
-Beacons of Light is not simply a process of reorganization of our parishes in response to changing demographics, diminished religious practice and fewer priests.
+As I have said previously, Beacons of Light is not simply a process of reorganization of our parishes in response to changing demographics, diminished religious practice and fewer priests.
 Beacons of Light is a process of pastoral planning to best arrange all the resources of the archdiocese to proclaim the Gospel and make disciples in this particular time and place.
-Its goal, therefore, is greater life in our parishes to live Christ’s evangelizing mission.
-This is a call, a responsibility, for each person.
-I urge you to pray for the continued success of Beacons of Light and to participate fully in the life of your Family of Parishes.
-It takes all of us working together to bring the Gospel to life in the Archdiocese of Cincinnati.
+Its goal, therefore, is to foster parish communities full of disciples who live out Christ’s evangelizing mission.
+This is a call, a responsibility, for each one of us.

-As we celebrate together the good things God has done in our archdiocese these past several months, let us also ask for the intercession of Mary, Mother of the Church and our Mother, that our Lord continue to bless us with his presence and his love.
+As we celebrate this Jubilee Year, we pray for the continued success of Beacons of Light with great hope for the future of our local Church.
+Through the intercession of Mary, Mother of the Church and our Mother, may our Lord continue to bless us with His presence and His love.

 Most Reverend Dennis M. Schnurr